Full Registration Renewal

 Click here for details of Change of Registration Title

-Failure to Renew Your Full Registration ▶ ▼
+Failure to Renew Your Full Registration on or before March 31st ▶ ▼

 Your registration will be cancelled on April 1st.
 When your registration is cancelled, you are no longer permitted (by law) to practice TCM and acupuncture in British Columbia, Canada or to represent yourself as a practitioner, or to use the titles granted by the College including full titles and abbreviations for R.Ac., R.TCM.H., R.TCM.P., Dr.TCM.

-Once a registration is cancelled due to failure to pay a registration renewal fee on or before March 31st, you may apply for reinstatement within 3 months (by June 30) by paying the registration fee plus a 35% reinstatement fee and satisfying all requirements (Section 59 of the CTCMA Bylaws).
+Once a registration is cancelled due to failure to pay an annual registration renewal fee on or before March 31, you may apply for reinstatement within 3 months (no later than June 30th) by paying an annual registration renewal fee plus a reinstatement fee in an amount equal to 35% of annual registration renewal fee and satisfying all requirements for renewal.
+(Section 59 of the CTCMA Bylaws).

 After June 30th, you will need to make a separate application for reinstatement according to the provisions of section 58 of the CTCMA Bylaws.
 In this case, you must apply to be restored to the full register as a non-practicing registrant before applying to become a practicing registrant.